apache/seatunnel/docs/en/transform-v2/copy.md

 ### new version

-- Add Copy Transform Connector
+- Add Copy Transform plugin
 - Support copy fields to a new fields
+- Support multi-table